greg-raven/Department-21/_posts/2016-10-30-memes-and-other-funnies.md

 ---
-title: 'Memes and other funnies'
+title: "Memes and other funnies"
 author: 'Noam Sain'
 layout: post
 ---